Omaha Hotel

-The Omaha Hotel is a former railroad hotel in Neillsville, Wisconsin, that is listed on the National Register of Historic Places.
+The Omaha Hotel is a former railroad hotel in Neillsville, Wisconsin, United States, that is listed on the National Register of Historic Places.
 It was built in 1893, near a railroad depot to serve middle-income and business travelers.
 It continued to operate as a hotel until the 1940s, during which time it was renamed the Hotel Paulus and later the Hamilton Hotel.

 History

 Entrepreneurs Peter and Ed Weber saw an opportunity to cater to railroad travelers in Neilsville in the late 19th century.
 The Webers purchased a lot to the immediate south of the Chicago, St. Paul, Minneapolis and Omaha Railway, less than a block away from the Neilsville depot.
 The hotel was built by August Schoengarth; construction began with the foundation in November 1892 and finished in 1893.
 The Webers chose the name Omaha Hotel, which created the perception that it was affiliated with the railroad.
 The rear of the hotel was visible from the depot platform and used as a billboard to travelers, advertising its rate.
 The hotel operated on the European Plan, excluding meals from the room price.
 The hotel was not intended for luxury, instead catering to middle-income and business travelers.

 In 1908, James Paulus purchased the hotel and renamed it the Hotel Paulus.
 "Hotel Paulus" was added to the west face of the hotel, the sign remains today.
 Beginning in the 1920s, the hotel was operated by Clarence Hamilton and known as the Hamilton Hotel.
 The hotel was vacant by the early 1940s.
 Furniture dealer and undertaker Herbert Lowe bought the building in July 1945; he converted the second floor into apartments and used the first floor to store furniture.

 The 2003–2004 Neillsville Architectural Survey identified the hotel as possibly eligible for inclusion on the National Register of Historic Places.
 The building was listed on the Register on March 20, 2013.
 As of 2013, the Omaha Hotel is one of two historic hotels that survive in Neillsville.
 The owners of the building intend to rehabilitate the structure and turn it into residential and retail space.